AAAI-DISIM-UnivAQ/pedro_c-sim_bridge/README.md

 # pedro_c-sim_bridge
-Protocol bridge between PEDRO messaging system for robotics and Coppelia Simulator Remote API
+Protocol bridge between PEDRO messaging system for robotics and Coppelia Simulator Remote API.

-Python robot controller that gets sensor data from V-REP simulator sending percepts to a PEDRO/QuProlog/Teleor program and receving motion commands (actions) from it.
+Python robot controller that gets sensor data from simulator sending percepts to a PEDRO/QuProlog/Teleor program and receving motion commands (actions) from it.
-Here we user the PioneerP3DX V-REP mobile robot model, but you can easily replace it with the model you prefer just changing the names and the arrangement of the sensors and actuators.
+Here we use the PioneerP3DX mobile robot model, but you can easily replace it with the model you prefer just changing the names and the arrangement of the sensors and actuators.